Why do Water Pipes Make Noise?

 Popping noises inside of water pipes can be caused by mineral buildup.
 The buildup creates a rough coating on the inside of the pipes, which results in the formation of air bubbles that burst and pop once the water heats up.
 Flushing your water heater periodically can help prevent mineral buildup and stop those popping sounds.

+Water pressure noise is incredibly common and easily manageable.
 Loosely attached water pipes sometimes vibrate due to the pressure caused by traveling water.
 Pipes that vibrate against solid objects can produce loud rattling sounds.
 You can often stop this noisy problem by simply securing the pipe with straps or adding cushioning around the pipes.

 Banging and Clanging